 Peer inspiration.
 Many students chose programs based on recommendations from someone they knew in a similar academic situation

-Can't find information on the website.
-Students struggled to find a program based on their unique situation, and were confused about what programs were actually being offered.
+"I can't find information on the website."
+Students struggled to find a program based on their unique situation, and were confused about which programs were actually being offered in future quarters.

 Fitting it into their academic plan.
 Students are weary of study abroad because they feel it will conflict with their academic plan and/or extend graduation (especially in competitive majors)